Ronnoc72/rn-final-section/README.md

 # rn-final-section
 <h4>Introduction</h4>
 <p>All these projects were created using react native with expo.
-These projects were completed with the help from Maximillian's latter part of his course on react native.</p>
+These projects were completed with the help from Maximillian's latter part of his course on react native.
+(SIDENOTE: There were more projects that I could have created from the course; I only didn't finish them because they were concepts that I had already learned before)</p>
 <hr />
 <h4>Projects</h4>
 <ul>